wizo06/japanese/docs/Fundamentals/description.md

 2. 綺麗のヒント
 *beauty hints*

 In the first sentence, 「綺麗」 is expressing a characteristic, quality, or attribute of 「人」.
 The word 「綺麗」 is **describing** 「人」.
-We already learned this back in the "[A is B (Adjectives)](a-and-b.md#a-is-b-adjectives)" section.
-To briefly quote what was explained in that section:
+We already learned this back in the [Engine "B"](a-and-b.md#engine-b) section.
+To briefly paraphrase what was explained in that section:

-> The type of words that expresses property or state is called an adjective.
+> Adjectives are words that expresses state, quality, property of an object.

 「綺麗」 is in fact acting as an adjective here.

 Now, let's look at the second sentence.
 Here, 「綺麗」 is used with 「の」.
 We learned in the previous section that we can label a noun with another noun, and we connect them with the particle 「の」.
 Does that mean that 「綺麗」 is acting as a noun here?
 Absolutely. 「綺麗」 is not describing 「ヒント」, it is **labeling** it.
 The *hints* themselves are not beautiful, it is simply telling us what type of hints they are: they are not about finance or dating; they are about beauty.
-As we learned from the "[だ-engine](#-engine_1)" section, we are not putting "hints" into the set of "finance" or the set of "dating"; we are putting them into the set of "beauty".

 Some words are always used with 「な」, while others are always used with 「の」.
 There are also some words that can be used with both, just like the examples that we saw earlier.
-Here's a small chart that shows all three categories:
+Here's a small chart that shows all four categories:

 Always 「の」 | Usually 「の」＞「な」 | Usually 「な」＞「の」 | Always 「な」
 :---: | :---: | :---: | :---: